suyu-wiki/suyu-wiki.github.io/README.md

-This repo contains the sources for the yuzu-emu website at https://yuzu-emu.org/
+This repo contains the sources for the Suyu compatability page.

+# Note: we do not condone the use of this page for piracy.
+This page is intended to be used in the context of legal backups of games that you own.

 # Local Development